Deyui/Tweepy-Image-Pull/README.md

  >python public.py
  ```

  3. When asked to continue, copy the link before starting the new downloading process.
+The first_post.py script won't ask you whether you want to continue.

  TIP: Personally, I use a bat file that does that for me as it's quicker.